dat-ecosystem/dat/docs/rest-api.md

 You can start the dat REST server from the CLI with `dat listen` or from JS with `dat.listen()`

+For concrete examples of using this API from Node check out the [REST API tests](https://github.com/maxogden/dat/blob/master/test/tests/rest.js).

 ## GET /

 Serves the [dat-editor](http://github.com/maxogden/dat-editor) web app